-Squash actually refers to the four species of genus Cucurbita, which includes zucchini squash, pumpkin, butternut squash, yellow squash.
+Squash actually refers to the four species of the genus Cucurbita, which includes zucchini squash, pumpkin, butternut squash, and yellow squash.

-Feeding your rabbit’s zucchini as a substitute for their regular food is a bad idea because tomatoes don’t have enough fiber and nutrients that a rabbit needs thru out the day.
+Feeding your rabbit’s zucchini as a substitute for their regular food is a bad idea because zucchini don’t have enough fiber and nutrients that a rabbit needs throughout the day.